 PublishPress Pro members will have access to the Future plugin as part of your membership.

-Upon activation, you need to click on Future menu item in your WordPress admin sidebar.
-This will bring you to plugin’s settings page.
+Upon activation, you need to click on the ‘Future’ menu item in your WordPress admin sidebar.
+This will bring you to the plugin’s settings page.

-First, you need to set the plugin default settings.
+On this page, you can use the plugin’s default settings.
 These include date and time format, default expiration date duration, expiration category, and email notifications.

-You can review these settings and change them if needed.
-The default settings will work for most users.
+While you can review these settings and change them if needed, these default settings will work for most users.

-Next, switch to the ‘Display’ tab and Enable the ‘Post Footer Display’ option.
-Below it, you’ll see the text that the plugin will show for posts that are going to expire soon.
+Next, let’s switch to the ‘Display’ tab and enable the ‘Post Footer Display’ option.
+Below it, you’ll see the text that the plugin will show for posts that are about to expire.

 Make sure that you click the radio button beside ‘Active’ so that the feature is available for that post type.